Skip to main content

 Start the Python dev server for local development:

-This starts the local API server on port 9418 and the dashboard on port 3000.
-See Dev Server for configuration options.
+This starts the local API server on port 9418 and the local dev server UI on port 3000.
+See Dev server for configuration options.

 Evals